 4.2.
-Static Pose Estimation
+Static pose estimation

-The static pose detector consists of a bank of Viola-Jones style detectors linked using a probabilistic contextdependent architecture [11].
-The first element of this bank is a robust but spatially inaccurate detector capable of finding faces with up to 45 degree deviations from frontal.
+The static pose detector consists of a bank of Viola-Jones style detectors linked using a probabilistic context-dependent architecture [30].
+The first element of this bank is a robust but spatially inaccurate detector capable of finding faces with up to 45° deviations from frontal.
 The detected faces are then processed by a collection of context dependent detectors whose role is to provide spatial accuracy over categories of interest.
 These include the location of the eyes, nose, mouth, and yaw (i.e., side-to-side pan of the head).
-The yaw detectors where trained to discriminate between vaw ranges of $[-45, -20]^{\circ}$, $[-20, 20]^{\circ}$, and $[20, 45]^{\circ}$ directly from the static images.
-All the detectors were trained using the GentleBoost algorithm applied to Haar-like box filter features, as in Viola & Jones [30].
-For training, the GENKI dataset was used [11] which contains over 60,000 images from the Web spanning a wide range of persons, ethnicities, geographical locations, and illumination conditions.
-The dataset has been coded manually for yaw, pitch, and roll parameters using a 3D graphical pose labeling program .
+The yaw detectors where trained to discriminate between yaw ranges of [-45, -20]°, [-20, 20]°, and [20, 45]° directly from the static images.
+All the detectors were trained using the Gentle-Boost algorithm applied to Haar-like box filter features, as in Viola and Jones [31].
+For training, the GENKI dataset was used [30] which contains over 60,000 images from the Web spanning a wide range of persons, ethnicities, geographical locations, and illumination conditions.
+The dataset has been coded manually for yaw, pitch, and roll parameters using a 3D graphical pose labeling program.

-The output of the feature detectors and the yaw detectors is combined using linear regression to provide frame-byframe estimates of the 3D pose.
+The output of the feature detectors and the yaw detectors is combined using linear regression to provide frame-by-frame estimates of the 3D pose.
 The covariance matrix of the estimates of the 3D pose parameters was estimated using the GENKI dataset.
+More details about this discriminative approach can be found in [32].